Financial-Times/origami/README.md

 	* `o-dialog__body` - where `o-dialog__heading` is used, `o-dialog__body` should be used to wrap the remaining content.
 It *must not* be used when a heading isn't present  - o-dialog will manually add the class to the content's outer wrapper when a heading isn't present.
 * CSS transitions can be used when hiding or showing content.
 As long as they are applied to one of the outer elements (`o-dialog`, `o-dialog__overlay` or `o-dialog__content`) the js shoudl wait for the transition to end befoer proceeding to alter the DOM.

+#### Default FT Styles
+Styles for the default FT branded dialogs are included in the module but not output by default (unless requesting the module via the build service).
+To turn on these styles set `$o-dialog-is-silent: false`.
+Alternatively `@extend` any of the following placeholder classes to apply the styles to selectors of your choice:

+* `%o-dialog--modal__content`
+* `%o-dialog__close`
+* `%o-dialog__heading`
+* `%o-dialog__body`

+Note, that if using the extend method you will also need to include The Benton Sans Lighter font in your product as follows:

+	@include oFontsInclude(BentonSans, lighter);

 ### Configuration

 The `options` object takes the following properties.
 All are optional, with the exception of `src`.
 By default the dialog will behave similarly to a native dialog.